 When it comes to market definition and the assessment of dominance, the BCA and the Belgian courts can be generally expected to use the same criteria as the European Commission, the General Court and the European Court of Justice.
-As noted above, the definition of 'dominance' provided by Article I.6 of the CEL is directly derived from the well-known formula expressed by the European Court of Justice in Hoffmann-La Roche.
-As under EU law, it is essential under Belgian law to first define the relevant markets before assessing whether an undertaking holds a dominant position.
+As noted above, the definition of 'dominance' provided by Article I.6 of the CEL is directly derived from the well-known formula expressed by the European Court of Justice in Hoffmann-La Roche, because, under EU law, it is essential under Belgian law to first define the relevant markets before assessing whether an undertaking holds a dominant position.

 The main criterion used to define the relevant product and geographic markets is that of 'substitutability', which is first of all assessed on the demand side.
 Products and services are considered part of the same market if they are regarded as substitutable for users or consumers by reason of their characteristics, prices, and intended use.
 The assessment of substitutability should also reflect any sources of potential competition (new products, potential entry of a new competitor on the geographical market, etc.), and any relevant constraint that may affect the demand structure, such as the existence of a specific regulatory framework.
 In addition, the substitutability does not need to be perfect if it is effective for a part of the goods or services at issue that is significant enough to materially affect factors driving competition, in particular prices.

 Decisions by the BCA and judgments by the Belgian courts typically describe, first of all, the contentious commercial practice, to ascertain the competitive environment affecting the supply and demand of the affected products or services.
-Then market definitions previously adopted at the European or Belgian level (but also by the competition authorities of neighbouring countries) are generally considered a useful, if not decisive, starting point.31 Potentially converging arguments of the parties involved are further likely to influence the market definition.32 It is also common to consider several possible definitions and to test whether the defendant can be deemed to hold a dominant position under any of them.
+Then market definitions previously adopted at the European or Belgian level (but also by the competition authorities of neighbouring countries) are generally considered a useful, if not decisive, starting point.35 Potentially converging arguments of the parties involved are further likely to influence the market definition.36 It is also common to consider several possible definitions and to test whether the defendant can be deemed to hold a dominant position under any of them.
 If this is not the case, or is not such as to affect the outcome of the competitive analysis, it is also common practice to leave open the question of the exact definition of the relevant markets.
-Generally, even though somewhat dated, the Commission's guidance on the definition of relevant markets is frequently relied upon before both the BCA and the Belgian courts, so that arguments relying on such guidance will often carry particular weight.33
+Generally, even though somewhat dated, the Commission's guidance on the definition of relevant markets is frequently relied upon before both the BCA and the Belgian courts, so that arguments relying on such guidance will often carry particular weight.37

-In line with practices at the EU level, the assessment of dominance requires consideration of various factors that, taken separately, are not necessarily determinative.34 Among these factors, considerable importance is given to market shares.
-Although the CEL does not provide for a market-share threshold above which an undertaking would be deemed dominant, the BCA has considered in the past that a market share exceeding 50 per cent entailed a presumption of dominance.35 Likewise, a market share exceeding 40 per cent, while not decisive in itself, has been viewed as a very important indication of the existence of a dominant position.36 Conversely, the BCA has also proved that it is open to more sophisticated approaches whereby 'a considerable market share is not automatically considered as equivalent to a dominant position'.37 Overall, Belgian practice recognises the need to assess the position of an allegedly dominant company in comparison with the position of its competitors and to consider in particular,38 as a proxy for the ability to circumvent competitive constraints and as evidence of a possibility to behave independently of competition: the differences in market shares;39 the evolution in time of market shares; the concentration index of the relevant markets; the existence of barriers to entry; the significance of potential competition; the existence of network effects; the vertically integrated structure of competing firms; competing firms' respective economic and financial power; and the nature of the contentious practices.
-The BCA has also relied on earlier findings of dominance in its own decisions.40
+In line with practices at the EU level, the assessment of dominance requires consideration of various factors that, taken separately, are not necessarily determinative.38 Among these factors, considerable importance is given to market shares.
+Although the CEL does not provide for a market-share threshold above which an undertaking would be deemed dominant, the BCA has considered in the past that a market share exceeding 50 per cent entailed a presumption of dominance.39 Likewise, a market share exceeding 40 per cent, while not decisive in itself, has been viewed as a very important indication of the existence of a dominant position.40 Conversely, the BCA has also proved that it is open to more sophisticated approaches whereby 'a considerable market share is not automatically considered as equivalent to a dominant position'.41 Overall, Belgian practice recognises the need to assess the position of an allegedly dominant company in comparison with the position of its competitors and to consider in particular,42 as a proxy for the ability to circumvent competitive constraints and as evidence of a possibility to behave independently of competition: the differences in market shares;43 the evolution in time of market shares; the concentration index of the relevant markets; the existence of barriers to entry; the significance of potential competition; the existence of network effects; the vertically integrated structure of competing firms; competing firms' respective economic and financial power; and the nature of the contentious practices.
+The BCA has also relied on earlier findings of dominance in its own decisions.44

 Although the assessment of the abusive character of a specific commercial practice is inherently fact-specific, the BCA and the Belgian courts can generally use criteria or tests similar to those developed to that effect by the European Commission and the European Court of Justice.
 Article IV.2 of the CEL was modelled after Article 102 of the TFEU, and, accordingly, contains a non-exhaustive list of practices that may be considered abusive depending on the circumstances.
-Moreover, as at the EU level, the BCA, and courts take as a starting point that holding a dominant position is not problematic per se,43 and that 'the existence of a dominant position does not deprive an undertaking in this position from the right to protect its own interests when they are jeopardised',44 but that it may not abuse its position to exploit consumers or foreclose competition.
-With respect to exclusionary conduct, the 'as-efficient competitor test' is also used as a baseline.45 Belgian courts are more unpredictable than the BCA with respect to the application of these principles.
+Moreover, as at the EU level, the BCA, and courts take as a starting point that holding a dominant position is not problematic per se,47 and that 'the existence of a dominant position does not deprive an undertaking in this position from the right to protect its own interests when they are jeopardised',48 but that it may not abuse its position to exploit consumers or foreclose competition.
+With respect to exclusionary conduct, the 'as-efficient competitor test' is also used as a baseline.49 Belgian courts are more unpredictable than the BCA with respect to the application of these principles.

 Generally, the abusive character of a commercial practice implemented by a dominant company depends on its actual or likely effects on competition.
 To assess the materiality or likelihood of such effects, the BCA and courts typically rely on specific tests designed for certain categories of practices, which are then applied to the facts of each case.
 These tests tend to create presumptions that are rebuttable in view of the circumstances prevailing on the relevant markets and the actual effects observed (or lack thereof).
 Similarly, a practice is only regarded as abusive after consideration has been given to possible objective justifications, if any, put forward by the dominant company.
-Unfortunately, Belgian courts sometimes tend to adopt a formalistic approach to the notion of abuse, occasionally driven by underlying 'fairness' considerations.46
+Unfortunately, Belgian courts sometimes tend to adopt a formalistic approach to the notion of abuse, occasionally driven by underlying 'fairness' considerations.50

 ii Exclusionary abuses

-With regard to predatory pricing, the leading precedent in Belgium is Electrabel.47 The case involved allegations of predatory pricing on the part of the incumbent gas operator, Electrabel, at the time of the liberalisation of the sector.
+With regard to predatory pricing, the leading precedent in Belgium is Electrabel.51 The case involved allegations of predatory pricing on the part of the incumbent gas operator, Electrabel, at the time of the liberalisation of the sector.
 The allegations were dismissed for two main reasons: the short duration of the alleged predation (six months), which was considered too short to implement a credible predatory strategy; and the fact that no alternative operator had exited the market during that period.

 This case is interesting in three respects: